dlavrenuek/conventional-changelog-action/README.md

 | ------ | ---------------------------------------------------- |
 | body   | The changelog body                                   |
 | bump   | Recommended bump based on the provided configuration |

+### Complete workflow

+A complete workflow for creating a draft release can be found [here](https://github.com/dlavrenuek/conventional-changelog-action/blob/master/.github/workflows/draft-release.yml).

+## Contribute

+If you want to contribute, feel free to [open an issue](https://github.com/dlavrenuek/conventional-changelog-action/issues) or a [pull request](https://github.com/dlavrenuek/conventional-changelog-action/pulls).